twitter-archive/libkestrel/README.md

 non-recoverable state.
 In case of error, the choice is always made to possibly replay items instead of losing them.

+### Infinite scroll

+The writer journal is treated as an "infinite scroll" of put operations.
+Each journal file is created with the current timestamp in its filename, and after it gets "full" (configurable, but 16MB by default), that file is closed and a new one is opened.
+If no readers ever consumed items from the queue, these files would sit around forever.

+Once all readers have moved their read-pointer (the head of their queue) past the end of journal file, that file is archived.
+By default, that just means the file is deleted, but one of the configuration parameters allows you to have the dead files moved to a different folder instead.

+There are several advantages to splitting the journals into a single (multi-file) writer journal and several reader checkpoint files:

+- Fan-out queues (multiple read-pointers into the same queue) are free, and all the readers share a single journal, saving disk space and bandwidth.
+  Disk bandwidth is now almost entirely based on write throughput, not the number of readers.

+- The journals never have to be "packed" to save disk space, the way they did in kestrel 2.x.
+Packing creates more disk I/O at the very time a server might be struggling to keep up with existing load.

+- Archiving old queue items is trivial, and allows you to do some meta-analysis of load offline.

 ## Tests